mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 ![](_images/dashboard_orgs.png)

-Select a run value in the table to navigate to a run list filtered by the status and time range selected.
+Select a run value in the table to navigate to a run list filtered by the status and time range his Atroselected.

 Select a workspace name in the table to navigate to a run list filtered by the workspace selected.